The white villages of Extremadura: walking through wooded pastures

 Extremadura boasts rare and very diverse wildlife.
 Our suggestion today is to explore a part of the territory known for its white-washed villages.
 This area borders Badajoz to the south by south-west, and is notable for its vernacular architecture: cobbled streets, white-washed single-storey houses, and the beautiful scenery of the mountain ranges in the background.
 There are several different ways to explore the natural attractions of this peaceful region, defined by sparsely wooded pastures and streams, and forests of holm and cork oak.
 Here are a few suggestions.

 The Dehesas of Jerez de los Caballeros.
 Dehesas are the sweeping pastures lightly wooded with holm and cork oaks that define the region, carefully conserved and a shining example of sustainable development.
 They are used by the cork industry and pig farming, although these areas also offer special protection for birds.
 The most representative species is the black stork, with the largest gatherings in western Europe in the mating season.
-Visit the Cuncos reservoir to see a wide variety of waterfowl from the permanent birdwatching hides, especially in April and May for the spectacular courtship rituals of the great bustard.
+Visit the Cuncos reservoir (in Villanueva del Fresno, 71 kilometres from Jerez de los Caballeros, a drive of about an hour and a half) to see a wide variety of waterfowl from the permanent birdwatching hides, especially in April and May for the spectacular courtship rituals of the great bustard.
 Also, if you follow the course of the River Alcarrache, you can walk or cycle the route across the Dehesas between Villanueva del Fresno and Higuera de Vargas.
-And while you’re in the area, be sure to admire the majestic Baroque towers of Jerez de los Caballeros.
+And while you’re in the area, be sure to admire the majestic Baroque towers, churches and castle of Jerez de los Caballeros.

 Fregenal de la Sierra is another of the whitewashed villages scattered among the pasturelands of this area of Extremadura.
 It boasts a Templar castle with a bullring and food market inside it.
 Most of the village is involved in producing Iberico ham.Caves in Fuentes de León.
-These caves are in Fuentes de León, a small town 42 kilometres from Jerez de los Caballeros.
+These caves are 42 kilometres from Jerez de los Caballeros.
 The space is formed by five natural grottoes.
-Inside, there are rock engravings on the cave walls, a lake larger than 200 square metres, and of course, stalactites and stalagmites up to two metres long.
+Inside, there are rock engravings on the cave walls, a lake more than 200 square metres in size, and of course, stalactites and stalagmites up to two metres long.
 These caves are also very important for the colony of bats living in them.
-To visit them, you will have to request permission from the Nature Interpretation Centre at Fuentes de León, or call +34 924724174.
+To visit them, you will have to apply for permission from the Nature Visitor Centre at Fuentes de León, or via this website.

 These are just a few of the surprises awaiting you in inland Spain, in the peaceful landscape of the white villages of Extremadura.